-Sweet, and flavorful peanut oil is organic edible oil obtained from pressing peanut kernels.
-Peanuts are believed to be originating in Central American region from where they spread to other parts of the world by Spanish explorers.
-Today, peanuts are widely cultivated as important oil seeds and a prime commercial crop in China, India, African nations, and the United States of America.
+Sweet, nutty and flavorful peanut oil is organic edible oil obtained from pressing peanut kernels.
+Peanuts are believed to be originating in the Central American region from where they spread to other parts of the world by Spanish explorers.
+Today, peanut crops are widely cultivated as important oilseeds at a commercial scale in China, India, African nations, and the United States of America.

 |Peanut oil.
 Courtesy: Indiamart|